TINNs: Time-Induced Neural Networks for Solving Time-Dependent PDEs: Preliminary and Related Work

 \subsection{Related Work}

 For time-dependent PDEs, several PINN variants have been developed to improve training stability over long time horizons.
-Causal PINNs~\cite{causalPINN} address error propagation by applying a time-adaptive loss reweighting that prioritizes early-time accuracy, since inaccuracies near small $t$ can accumulate and degrade the solution at later times.
+Causal PINNs~\cite{causalPINN} address error propagation by applying a time-adaptive loss reweighting that prioritizes early-time error performance, since inaccuracies near small $t$ can accumulate and degrade the solution at later times.
 Despite this improvement in optimization, the method still relies on a single space--time network that treats time as an additional input coordinate, which can limit representational efficiency for complex temporal dynamics.

 Another direction explicitly separates space and time~\cite{datar2025fasttrainingaccuratephysicsinformed} by using a fixed set of spatial features (often randomly initialized) and learning only time-varying coefficients on top of them.
 The temporal evolution is then advanced with a classical ODE solver, which can be fast and accurate; however, this hybrid design departs from fully end-to-end PINN training and typically requires additional mechanisms to enforce initial and boundary conditions.
+Moreover, the overall error is often dominated by the accumulation of numerical errors introduced by the underlying time integration scheme.
+For example, we applied both the separation method and TINN to a transport equation.
+TINN achieves a relative $L^2$ error of $8.42\times10^{-10}$, whereas the separation method attained $3.04\times10^{-8}$, demonstrating higher accuracy within a fully neural, end-to-end framework.
+The detail of the experiment is in \Cref{app: transport eq}.

 In contrast, we adopt a space--time separation viewpoint while retaining continuous, physics-informed, end-to-end learning.
 We parameterize the solution with a time-dependent neural representation and optimize it directly using the standard PINN objective, without freezing spatial features or relying on discrete time integration.
+Furthermore, prior work identifies challenges~\cite{krishnapriyan2021characterizing,rathore2024challenges}, focusing on {\bf why} PINNs are difficult to train.
+In our work, TINN addresses {\bf how} temporal information is incorporated.
+This leads to improved trainability and is orthogonal to existing strategies~\cite{causalPINN,wu2024ropinn}, enabling straightforward combination.